y629/yuta-ishimoto-webpage/content/authors/admin/_index.md

     url: https://www.kyushu-u.ac.jp/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Software Engineering for AI (MLSE, SE4AI).
+bio: My research interests include Software Engineering for AI (SE4AI, MLSE).

 # Interests to show in About widget
 interests:
-  - Software Engineering
+  - Software Engineering for AI
-  - SE4AI, MLSE
+  - Automatic Fault localization/Repair for DNNs
-  - DNN Repair
+  - Quantum Software Engineering

 # Education to show in About widget
 education: